Who are we?

 How can we be contacted?

 If you would like to find out more about us or can help with local activities please send an email to email@example.com.

 Where does the name come from?

 At the centre of our area is the bell tower belonging to E P Collier Primary School, our main landmark that can be seen from all over the area.
 The neighbourhood has no historic name, so we thought it would be fitting to use this landmark in our logo and name.

 What’s going on in the area?

 We produce a quarterly newsletter, Neighbourhood News.
 Printed copies are distributed free to all households and businesses in our area – our total circulation is around 600.
-You can download Neighbourhood News here.
+You can download this from our newsletter page.
 Our events page has information on local events, along with plenty of photos of our recent activities.

 The Bell Tower Community Association’s constitution can be downloaded here.

 Click here to view the minutes of our recent committee meetings and AGMs.